sparkplug23/PulSar/README.md

 ### Drivers
 These modules are used to control elements, currently these include:
+- Buzzer
+- Camera OV2640*
+- FileSystem
+- GPS
 - InfraRed Transceiver
+- LEDs
 - Motors (HBridge)
-- PWM output
+- Pulse Width Modulation (PWM)
+- RCSwitch ie SAW 433MHz Radios (Surface Acoustic Wave typically used in wireless doorbells)
 - Relays
-- SAW 433MHz Radios (Surface Acoustic Wave typically used in wireless doorbells)
+- SD Card (grouped into filesystem?)
+- Shelly Dimmer 2

 ### Sensors
 The modules are used to measure aspects of the surrounding environment, currently these include:
+- ADS1115ADC (Analog-to-digital converter)
 - Analog Inputs
+- APDS9960 Proximity
+- BH1750 Lux Meter
 - BME
 - Buttons
-- DB18S20
+- DB18x20 (ie DB18S20, DB18?20)
-- DHT
+- DHT (ie DHT11 and DHT22)
-- Door movements
+- Door movements (note: phasing out to merge with basic IO reading and reporting via interface as motion)
 - Doorbell (pn.
 Move to controller?)
-- INA219 Current sensor
+- Moisture (eg, Resistive and Capacitive)
 - PIR/Doppler motion sensors
 - Pulse Counter
+- Rotatory
 - Switches
+- TSL2561 Light
-- Ultrasonic (movement and depth perception)
+- Ultrasonic SR04 (movement and depth perception)

 ### Lights
 - Addressable (ie. WS2811, WS2811, SK6812 with RGB and RGBW)
-- PWM lights (full RgbcctColour support)
+- PWM lights (1-5 channels and up to full RgbcctColour support)

 ### Energy
+- ADE7953
+- INA219 Current sensor
-- PZEM AC v3
+- PZEM004Tv3

 ### Displays
 - Nextion touch panels (limited support at this time)
+- OLED SSD1606

 ### Controllers (Using the above modules as an all in one system)
 - Blinds (ie. motors, analog and light sensing)
-- Exercise Bike (ie. pulse counter to mqtt)
+- Exercise Bike (ie. pulse counter)
-- Fans (eg. PWM fans and Sonoff iFan03)
+- Fans PWM
-- Heating (bespoke for my setup, 4 relay zone control, 8 water temperature sensors and 2 ambient room sensors)
+- Sonoff iFan03
+- HVAC (capable of using an ambient climate sensor as input per each controlled zone, with timers, temperature programs included scheduling)
+- IR Projector
-- OilTank (ie. using the ultrasonic sensor to estimate volume) [pn. change to just tank, so water can also be measured]
+- TankVolume (ie. using the ultrasonic sensor to estimate volume) [pn. change to just tank, so water can also be measured]
 - Radiator Fan (ie. use temperature sensor for enclosed radiators to activate ducted fans for improved room heating)
 - Scheduler (TBD.
 A method of holding tasks to be run at a later or exact time)
+- SD Card Logger
+- Treadmill ie Sensor readings mapped into estimated outputs (eg. Using linear voltage to mph conversion for treadmill distances)

 ## Features under development for future integration
 - TBA

 ## Notes
 - This project name is a placeholder, and will change later in development.
-- Written with VSCode IDE and PlatformIO.
+- Written with VSCode IDE with PlatformIO.
 - [x]<sup>1</sup> extra comment.

 ## License